ormastes/deeplearning_study/reasoning/Reasoning.md

    - Sufficiency of chain of thought or reasoning process
    - Correctness of the final parsed answer

+## Project Goals
+The main goals of this project are:

+1. Develop an LLM that can automatically generate test cases for cdoctest, a tool for C/C++ unit testing
+2. Enhance LLM reasoning capabilities using Group Relative Policy Optimization (GRPO) methodology
+3. Improve LLM performance in low-level language code generation
+4. Support test case generation through a VSCode extension

+cdoctest is a C/C++ unit testing tool inspired by Python's doctest, allowing REPL (Read-Eval-Print Loop) code embedded in comments to be run as test cases in both IDE and CLI environments.

 ## Project Outline

 While Deepseek focused on mathematics for training, this project uses C/C++ programming with specific test case generation.